-Cash deposits and Investments in marketable securities.
-Deposits and contributions received in the form of cash may be invested in bank deposits, reverse repurchase agreements, money market funds and direct obligations of the U.S. Government, pursuant to an investment policy maintained by the Company.
-Reverse repurchase agreements provide for FICC and NSCC's delivery of cash in exchange for securities having a market value that is at least 102% of the amount of the agreements.
-Securities purchased under reverse repurchase agreements are typically U.S. Treasury and agency securities.
-Reverse repurchase agreements are recorded at the contract amounts.
+Cash deposits.
+Deposits and contributions received in the form of cash may be invested in bank deposits and direct obligations of the U.S. Government, pursuant to an investment policy maintained by the Company.
 All interest earned on investments is accrued and included within Interest income in the accompanying Consolidated Statements of Income.
 This interest is refunded to Participants and is included in Refunds to Participants in the accompanying Consolidated Statements of Income.